jonescompneurolab/hnn-core/doc/contributing.md

     Your `origin` remote is essentially your local "cloud backup" of your fork sitting on Github's servers.
 This is the same remote that you used to "clone" your fork repo from.
-This is the the remote that you will primarily "`push`" (a.k.a. upload) your code "`commits`" (a.k.a. changes or versions) to.
+This is the remote that you will primarily "`push`" (a.k.a. upload) your code "`commits`" (a.k.a. changes or versions) to.

 8. Add a new "remote" that points to the version of the code that you created your fork